Full-motion video: Formats

 With the launch of consoles with built-in optical storage (the Sega Saturn and Sony's PlayStation) console manufacturers began more actively taking it upon themselves to provide higher quality FMV capabilities to developers.
 Sony included optimizations in their hardware for their MDEC (motion decompression) technology, and Sega chose the software route.
 Sega worked both internally on optimizing technology such as Cinepak, and externally by licensing video decompression technology from the New York-based Duck Corporation.
 While Duck's offering won praise for its quality (showcased in games like Enemy Zero, major Launch titles in the US and the Saturn adaptations of console hits from the Sega AM2 arcade group) the opaque licensing and royalty structure impeded widespread adoption outside of Japanese and larger US developers.

-Duck's TrueMotion technology was extended to the PC and Macintosh as well, showcased in the high profile Star Trek: Borg and Star Trek: Klingon, The X-Files Game, Final Fantasy VII, and the highly anticipated sequel to Phantasmagoria, Phantasmagoria: A Puzzle of Flesh and other titles.
+Duck's TrueMotion technology was extended to the PC and Macintosh as well, showcased in the high-profile Star Trek: Borg and Star Trek: Klingon, The X-Files Game, Final Fantasy VII, and the highly anticipated sequel to Phantasmagoria, Phantasmagoria: A Puzzle of Flesh and other titles.
 It was reported that versions for PlayStation and GameCube were developed, but the last console version released was for Sega's short-lived Dreamcast.

 As the popularity of games loaded with live-action and FMV faded out in the late 1990s, and with Smacker becoming outdated in the world of 16-bit color games, RAD introduced a new true-color format, Bink video.
 Developers quickly took to the format because of its high compression ratios and videogame-tailored features.
 The format is still one of the most popular FMV formats used in games today.
 4,000 games have used Bink, and the number is still growing.

 In the late '90s, Duck largely shelved its support for the console market (likely fueled by the direct support for DVD support in newer generation consoles) and focused its formats instead on internet delivered video.
 Duck went public as On2 Technologies and later generations of its technology was licensed by Adobe, Skype and was eventually bought (along with the company) by Google as the foundation for WebM.
 An early open source version of that work also appears as the renamed Theora codec of the Xiph Project.

 Windows Media Video, DivX, Flash Video, Theora and WebM are also now major players in the market.
-DivX is used in several Nintendo GameCube titles, including Star Wars Rogue Squadron III: Rebel Strike.
+DivX is used in several GameCube games, including Star Wars Rogue Squadron III: Rebel Strike.